SruthikReddy003/Cognizance/Task-6/README.md

 > Theme :
 > <b><span style="color: #2bbc8a; font-size: 1.3rem;">**Online marketing**</span></b>

-It refers to marketing techniques and strategies that use the Internet to target potential customersrefers to marketing techniques and strategies that use the Internet to target potential customers

 > Tools :
 > We have used **[Adobe Xd](https://www.adobe.com/in/products/xd.html)** to make this landing page.